-The Attendance Champion will review attendance weekly and highlight any pupils of concern.
+The Attendance Champion will review attendance regularly and highlight any pupils of concern.

-When a pattern is spotted, the pupil will be discussed in the Pastoral meeting.
+When a pattern is spotted, the pupil will be discussed by the Pastoral Team.

-The Attendance Champion will arrange for a member of the pastoral team to make contact with the pupil (if appropriate) and parents to listen to and understand barriers to attendance and agree how all parties can work together to resolve these.
+The Attendance Champion will arrange for a member of the Pastoral Team to make contact with the pupil (if appropriate) and parents to listen to and understand barriers to attendance and agree how all parties can work together to resolve these.

-The Attendance Champion will then work to remove barriers in school to improve attendance.
-If there are external barriers the Attendance Champion and pastoral team will help pupils and parents access the support they need to overcome these.
+The Pastoral Team will then work to remove barriers in school to improve attendance.
+If there are external barriers the Attendance Champion and Pastoral Team will help pupils and parents access the support they need to overcome these.